A Survey and Comparative Evaluation of Intrinsic Dimension Estimators under the Manifold Hypothesis

-The expression used in the definition is exactly the first-order Taylor expansion of $\varphi^{-1}$ at $\varphi(\symbfit{x}_0)$, which explains why the tangent space gives the \emph{best linear approximation} to the manifold near that point.
-The existence of this tangent space is of crucial importance in practice.
-Indeed, many manifold dimension estimators rely on the fact that small neighborhoods of points on $M$ can be approximated by their tangent spaces, reducing a nonlinear geometric problem to a local linear one.
+which is a vector space with its operations defined with respect to $\bm{x}_0$.
+It provides the \emph{best linear approximation} to the manifold in a neighborhood of $\bm{x}_0$ as the definition corresponds to the first-order Taylor expansion of $\varphi^{-1}$ at $\varphi(\bm{x}_0)$.
+The existence of tangent space is crucial in practice, as many manifold dimension estimators rely on approximating small neighborhoods of $M$ by their tangent spaces, thereby reducing a nonlinear geometric problem to a local linear one.

 For trivial manifolds like \(\mathbb{R}^p\) or its subspaces, the tangent space at any point coincides exactly with the manifold itself; i.e., the linear approximation is perfect everywhere and such manifolds are said to be \emph{flat}.
-More general manifolds are not flat and can curve nontrivially, the farther we move away from $\symbfit{x}_0$, the less accurate the approximation becomes.
+More general manifolds are not flat and can curve nontrivially, the farther we move away from $\bm{x}_0$, the less accurate the approximation becomes.
 For curved manifolds, \emph{principal curvatures} \citep{lee2018introduction} can be used to quantify how a manifold bends at various points.
-This is illustrated in Figure~\ref{fig:principal}: each direction (e.g., $\symbfit{v}_1$ or $\symbfit{v}_2$) in the tangent space $T_{\symbfit{x}_0}M$ (in light blue) can be combined with a normal direction (e.g., $\symbfit{n}$) to form a plane (in light green or light red) whose intersection with the manifold determines a curve (in dark green or dark red).
-The principal curvature is then defined as the amount by which this curve bends at $\symbfit{x}_0$.\footnote{The magnitude of the principal curvature is defined as the inverse radius of the osculating circle, which is the unique circle that, when parametrized with unit speed, shares the same position, velocity, and acceleration as the curve at $\symbfit{x}_0$.} Since there are $d$ linearly independent directions in the tangent space and $p - d$ normal directions, a total of $d(p - d)$ principal curvatures are needed to fully describe the local geometry at $\symbfit{x}_0$.
+The basic idea is illustrated in Figure~\ref{fig:principal}: each direction (e.g., $\bm{v}_1$ or $\bm{v}_2$) in the tangent space $T_{\bm{x}_0}M$ (in light blue) can be combined with a normal direction (e.g., $\bm{n}$) to form a plane (in light green or light red) whose intersection with the manifold determines a curve (in dark green or dark red).
+The principal curvature is then defined as the amount by which this curve bends at $\bm{x}_0$.\footnote{The magnitude of the principal curvature is defined as the inverse radius of the osculating circle, which is the unique circle that, when parametrized with unit speed, shares the same position, velocity, and acceleration as the curve at $\bm{x}_0$.} Since there are $d$ linearly independent directions in the tangent space and $p - d$ normal directions, a total of $d(p - d)$ principal curvatures are needed to fully describe the local geometry at $\bm{x}_0$.